atlassian-archive/dataschool/dataschool/_chapters/data-governance/about-this-book.md

  *Stay general* - Every company and data use case is a unique snowflake.
 This book tries to write to the needs of the 95+% of snowflakes.
 That last 5% is a long tail, and really impossible to cover.
 Doing so would incredibly clutter the book.
 Here we stay general and expect readers to be confident enough to deviate from our recommendations when they don't fit them.

 ## How to contribute

 This is an open, community driven book created by many different people.
-It is [hosted on github](https://github.com/chartio/dataschool), and we welcome any and all contributions
+It is [hosted on github](https://github.com/chartio/dataschool), and we welcome any and all contributions.
 Our goal is to continually make this book better and kept modern.
 We would like to expand it, like a wiki, to cover more topics, go more in depth, share more real company examples, and be better reviewed and edited.

 Few are complete "experts" in all of the areas of modern data governance, and the landscape is changing all of the time.
 If you have a story to share, or a chapter you think is missing, or a new idea - [email us](mailto:mdavid@dataschool.com) or create a pull request with the edits on our [github repo](https://github.com/chartio/dataschool).